soDLA-publishment/soDLA/docs/mcif.md

 u_mcif_write has three actions, send the address, send the data, and get back the write response from the memory side.
 Sending the address and data are ingress.

 As mentioned earlier, u_mcif_read and u_mcif_write would classify those request into two catagories, ingress and exgress, ingress requires arbitrate, and exgress requires broadcast.
-Those determine the actions of u_mcif_read and u_mcif_write.
+Arbitrating or broadcasting determine the actions of u_mcif_read and u_mcif_write.
 To take an example of u_mcif_read, it is divided into ingress module and exgress module.
 In the ingress module, there are three parts, bpt, arb, and cvt. bpt can be viewed as a pre-stage, arb is the arbitration stage, and cvt is the converting stage after arbitration.

 In the bpt type of module, you can see lots of calculations, even a performace counter to calculate the latency count.
 However, those are only calculated within one-cycle, all of it is to generate an address or a sequence of data.
 The first two pipes are only for the timing-closure.